 The Story Behind The Blog Post is Better Than The Blog Post

-Perhaps our worst least popular ever, there’s a better story behind this post.
+Perhaps our "least popular" video ever, there’s a better story behind this post.
 We’ll keep it short but worth reading.

 This is blog post #6.
 We published three posts when we launched in 2014, with two more in the chamber.
 Those dried up fast, but we’d made a promise to each other to publish a blog post every week forever.

 Thus we arrived at our annual New Year’s snow celebration in New Mexico with our 12 dearest friends, a full, action-packed itinerary and no blog post in the queue.
 We had to come up with something.

 To capture in few words, it came down to filming a bunch of clips with no plan, piecing together some semblance of a story that vaguely relates to long hair, editing and publishing from a restaurant on public wifi with our full squad literally breathing down our necks asking if we’re done yet and if we can leave right now.